learngermanghana/a1spreche/README.md

 ## Deployment

-Set the cookie encryption password either in Streamlit secrets or via an environment variable:
+Set the cookie encryption password either in Streamlit secrets or via an environment variable.
+The password **must be a long, random value** (32+ characters) – short phrases are insecure:

 ```
 [secrets]